marijazafirovska/Black-Friday-Sales-Prediction/README.md

 ### Target variable distribution and outliers

-In this section the scipy library was used for plotting the distribution of the target variable.
+In this section, the scipy library was used for plotting the distribution of the target variable.

 ![Target variable distribution](https://user-images.githubusercontent.com/79594181/161398029-0e7a30a6-6a6b-42b3-a2a6-d8dddfd4b6c4.png)